fivdi/i2c-bus/README.md

 ### promisifiedBus.writeWord(addr, cmd, word)
 - addr - I2C device address
 - cmd - command code
-- word - data word
+- word - data word. word is an unsigned integer in the range 0 to 65535.

 Asynchronous SMBus write word.
 Returns a Promise that will be resolved with no arguments on success, or will be rejected if an error occurs.